 There is a safer remedy for our overmedicated, overstressed society: Yoga.

-Yoga is an integral part of the Hindu way of life, whose benefits are now being recognised the world over.
-The ultimate goal of yoga is help achieve a perfectly healthy body and mind.
+Yoga first originated in India and its benefits are now recognised the world over.
+The ultimate goal of yoga is to help achieve a perfectly healthy body and mind.
 Traditional yoga philosophy requires that its followers adhere to a disciplined life that includes changes in behaviour, a conscious diet and regular meditation.
-But even if you aren’t looking for a complete change in lifestyle, you can still use Yoga for increased flexibility, relaxation or stress relief.
+But even if you aren’t looking for a complete change in lifestyle, you can still use yoga for increased flexibility, relaxation or stress relief.

 Yoga has become synonymous with stress reduction, and if practiced regularly, it is a very powerful healing and transformational tool.
 We can overcome the effects of stress and manage them by utilising the beneficial breathing techniques and postures that yoga provides.
 These techniques can not only alleviate the problems we encounter daily, but can revitalise and nourish the mind, body, and spirit over a prolonged period of time.
 Yoga enables us to deal with the day-to-day travails and also to have long and healthy lives.